Trustpilot

 There is a mobile medical unit that comes through the villages, as well as a hospital within an hour of the project.

-All transfers are included in this project including to and from the airport so this avoids having to negotiate San Jose.
-If you do have time in San Jose you will find a lively and buzzing city.
-You will be based close to the city centre in the pre-arranged guest house in a very safe area.
+Costa Rica is considered to be one of the safest countries in Latin America.
+It is one of the few countries in the world not to have an army!
+Transfers can be are included in this project, including travel to and from the airport, which means you avoid having to negotiate San Jose alone.
+However, if you do have time to spend in San Jose, you will find a lively and buzzing city.
+The guesthouse included in the transfer package we offer is based close to the city centre in a very safe area.
 We recommend that you return to the hotel before it gets dark as street lighting is a lot more limited than you might be used to.

 At your project site you will be living in a small community which is very friendly and has known and supported this project for many years.
 The accommodation is lovely and right next to the beach with locks on the doors.
 The area is beautiful and locals love to show you the area.